There’s a sucker born every minute.

 Multiplayer games are more complex

 This scheme works fine for simple single player games, like flipping a coin.
-But if we wanted to create a provable fair poker game the implementation would be more complex, but it would still be possible.4
+But if we wanted to create a provably fair poker game the implementation would be more complex, but it would still be possible.

 Only for digitally randomized gambles

-It’s not possible to bet on real life event, like the outcome of an ice hockey game, without relying on a trusted third party to announce the result of the game (often called an Oracle).
+It’s not possible to bet on real life events, like the outcome of an ice hockey game, without relying on a trusted third-party to announce the result of the game (often called an Oracle).

 How does this relate to cryptocurrencies?

 Until now, nothing I’ve described requires a cryptocurrency (and if you don’t need it, you shouldn’t use it).
 So why bring it up in a book about cryptocurrencies?